kidiyoor/microgateway-demo/lab1/README.md

 Learning exercise of Apigee edge microgateway

 ## Keywords
-Apigee public edge, microgateway, nodejs
+Apigee public edge, microgateway, nodejs, oauth, spikearrest, custom plugin

 ## What we learn ?
 - How to use microgateway with apigee public edge